Career support for students

 If you have ideas or thoughts about a project that you somehow want to realize, you will often get to the point where money is needed.
 How much money you need depends largely on what kind of idea you have.
 Money may be required for e.g. investment (e.g. office equipment), development of prototypes or for salaries.
 Consider how much money you need, what to use, and last but not least - where to get it.
 Contact an innovation support actor and examine the possibilities for financing.
 Some entrepreneurs also borrow money from family and friends or taking a conventional bank loan.
 When you have come a little further, and have a complete business plan, it may be appropriate to evaluate the possibilities with venture capital or business angels.

 Sweden has a large number of actors that work in different ways to help realize ideas.
 In addition to training, many offer free advice and some also the opportunity to apply for grants, or to borrow money on favourable terms, either to further develop an idea or to start up a business.
+We have selected a number of actors and resources that might be of use for you when you want to take your ideas further.

-General Advice
+General advice

 • KI Innovations is a service function at KI providing advice and guidance in issues related to innovation.
 The office is open to anyone with ideas in the area of medicine and health including students at KI.
 The office can help you with questions related to how to turn your ideas into innovations and gives guidance to rules and regulations and possible resources that you can benefit from - including organizations, financing, and useful tools.
+On their website and on their Facebook page, you will find their events.

 • Drivhuset Stockholm is an economic association that through its activities provides a meeting place for people who want to develop their ideas and their entrepreneurial drive.
 The focus is on the entrepreneur not on the idea itself.